psychemedia/storytelling-notes/brother_jucundus.md

 "I want my beer!" and the example of the head becoming infectious, "Beer, beer, beer! we all want our beer!" resounded from every part of the refectory.

 "Where was the cellarer?"
 Nobody knew.
 At last two brothers were commissioned to go to the cellar and fetch ale.
-They presently returned with awe-struck coun- tenances, beckoned to the Abbot to follow them, and led the way along the cloisters down the cellar stairs.
+They presently returned with awe-struck countenances, beckoned to the Abbot to follow them, and led the way along the cloisters down the cellar stairs.
 Curiosity, though against the rule, was infectious, and all the monks crept en queue after the Abbot.
 When they reached the vault a shocking sight presented itself to their eyes.
 Brother Jucundus lay with his head against the butt of Malmsey, flourishing his tankard over his head, and feebly, incoherently, trolling forth —

 "In dulce jubilo-o-o, Up, up, up we go-o-o."